corn tortilla

 Common measurement equivalents in grams

-Yes, traditional corn tortillas made from 100% corn masa are naturally gluten-free.
-They are an excellent alternative to wheat-based bread for individuals with celiac disease or non-celiac gluten sensitivity.
+Yes, traditional corn tortillas made from 100% corn are naturally gluten-free, making them a safe alternative for those with celiac disease or gluten sensitivity.

 corn tortilla is a versatile ingredient found in cuisines around the world.
 With 218 calories per 100g and 5.7 grams of protein, it's a nutritious addition to many dishes.